sam-wee/edb-osp/_resources/0-covid-19.md

 We will keep this page updated on important developments on the COVID situation in Singapore.
 Please do not listen to or spread rumours and untrue reports, sharing news responsibly is an important way we can protect ourselves.
 Most of all, continue to look out for one another and take care of yourselves!

 <hr>

+#### <a id="entry-approval"></a> Entry approval required for all long-term pass holders entering Singapore

+All long-term pass holders will require an entry approval before entering or returning to Singapore from Sunday (Mar 29) at 11.59pm, according to the Immigration and Checkpoints Authority (ICA), Ministry of Education (MOE) and Ministry of Manpower (MOM).

+Long-term pass holders include those who hold long-term visit passes, student passes, as well as those who have been granted in-principle approval for a long-term pass.

+Read the full article [here](https://www.channelnewsasia.com/news/singapore/covid-19-entry-approval-required-for-all-long-term-pass-holders-12585386)

 #### <a id="financial-assistance"></a> COVID-19 Resilience Budget: Unemployment benefits increase; higher cash payouts for adult Singaporeans